 This must also mean that it can't be the case that there are absolute, necessary or un-ignorable meanings that will make it the case that 'cat' must always be taken as an expression that can only refer to cats as a whole, not only to brown cats.
 This certainly is engendered by Wittgenstein’s philosophical position on abstract meanings and what he takes to be their nature.

 But meanings aren't rules.

 So how can meaning-realists talk in terms of 'absolute', 'necessary' or 'un-ignorable' meanings which we must abide by?
-How do the rules of use come from abstract meanings when there is no way in which they can say that an expression must be understood in such-and-such a way and must also be used in such-and-such a way?
-Such normative demands or rules couldn’t come from meanings themselves because they never tell us what must be the case, certainly not in the case of understanding linguistic expressions.
+How do the rules-of-use come from abstract meanings when there's no way in which they can say that an expression must be understood in such-and-such a way and must also be used in such-and-such a way?
+Such normative demands or rules couldn’t come from meanings themselves because they never tell us what must be the case: certainly not in the case of understanding linguistic expressions.